kanbanyte/sepa/sqap/sqap.md

 The plan will outline the development process and testing procedures, including but not limited too reviewing, testing and integration.
 In addition, the plan will describe several tools and methodologies that will be implemented and used to guarantee the solution's reliability, maintainability and performance.
-Finally, the plan will identify the team; `team_name`, responsible for the development and testing of the software as well as their roles and responsibilities.
+Finally, the plan will identify the team; `HeeHooVision`, responsible for the development and testing of the software as well as their roles and responsibilities.

 <!-- TOC ignore:true -->
 # Chapter 2